Skip to content

 File option values

 The Buf CLI doesn't include linting for specific file option values.
 It's not that we don't think consistency across these file options is important—in fact, we think it simplifies Protobuf stub consumption.
-One of our core principles is that language-specific file options shouldn't be part of your core Protobuf schema—your Protobuf schema should only describe language-independent elements as much as possible.
+One of our core principles is that language-specific file options shouldn't be part of your core Protobuf schema.
+Your Protobuf schema should only describe language-independent elements as much as possible.

 The values for most file options, in fact, should be deduced in a stable and deterministic manner.
 For example, we think that java_package should likely be a constant prefix followed by the package name as a suffix.
 Your go_package should use the last component of your package name.
 And java_multiple_files should always be true.
 These aren't defaults for backwards-compatibility reasons, but if you're using a tool like the Buf CLI to produce your stubs, you shouldn't have to think about any of this.

-The Buf CLI still enforces that specific file options are the same across a given package through the BASIC and DEFAULT categories described above.
+The Buf CLI still enforces that specific file options are the same across a given package through the BASIC and STANDARD categories described above.
 We do find this to be important, regardless of what values you choose.
 Fortunately, with managed mode you can remove file option declarations from your Protobuf files altogether.

 Custom options

-There are no lint rules for widely used custom options such as google.api options or protoc-gen-validate—we currently only support the standard set of file options.
+There are no lint rules for widely used custom options such as google.api options or protoc-gen-validate.
+We currently only support the standard set of file options.
 Contact us if this is a big need for your organization.

 Naming opinions

 We stay away from enforcing naming opinions, such as package name restrictions (beyond versioning requirements and lower_snake_case), or field naming such as google.protobuf.Duration name standardization.
-This is to provide maximum usefulness of the DEFAULT category out of the box.
+This is to provide maximum usefulness of the STANDARD category out of the box.

 Adding or requesting new rules